Neural Common Neighbor with Completion for Link Prediction: Experiment

 \section{Experiment}

-In this section, we evaluate the performance of NCN and NCNC.
-Our code is available in the supplementary material.
+In this section, we extensively evaluate the performance of both NCN and NCNC.
 Detailed experimental settings are included in Appendix~\ref{app::experimentsetting}.

-We use seven link prediction benchmarks.
-Three are Planetoid citation networks: Cora, Citeseer, and Pubmed~\citep{Cora}.
+We use seven popular real-world link prediction benchmarks.
+Among these, three are Planetoid citation networks: Cora, Citeseer, and Pubmed~\citep{Cora}.
 Others are from Open Graph Benchmark~\citep{OGB}: ogbl-collab, ogbl-ppa, ogbl-citation2, and ogbl-ddi.
 Their statistics and splits are shown in Appendix~\ref{app:data}.